JawHawk/chinmay_actual_assign/Q4_ToDo_App/README.md

 I would also like to add Unit Tests using a testing framework like Jest to ensure the functionality remains intact during development.

 These are the build steps I would follow for a more robust application.

+## Scope for Improvements

+I could have added more features like Drag & Drop to columns similar to Trello, calender to alert pending tasks etc. if time permitted.
+Due to ongoing Exams, I could only implement the necessary functions.

+## Deployed Link
+`chinmay-actual-assign.netlify.app/`